-- The Form I-17 Tutorial, which provides a step-by-step overview of how to complete the Form I-17.
+- Additionally, we have several resources available on Study in the States to assist DSOs with completing and updating the Form I-17, including: - The Form I-17 Tutorial, which provides a step-by-step overview of how to complete the Form I-17.
 Viewers can download an accompanying transcript and Form I-17 Fact Sheet for detailed information on SEVP certification, the Form I-17, and related information.
-You can access the tutorial through the School's Portal on Study in the States. - In addition, the "Questions from DSOs" blog series allows school officials to submit general questions related to the international student process.
+You can access the tutorial through the School's Portal on Study in the States. - The Fact Sheet: A Guide to the Form I-17, which reviews how to apply for initial SEVP certification, explains the certification process, provides detailed instructions to help you complete the Form I-17 in SEVIS and includes a glossary of terms to reference while filling out the Form I-17; and - In addition, the "Questions from DSOs" blog series allows school officials to submit general questions related to the international student process.
 Each month, SEVP answers your questions through a Study in the States blog post.
 Past blog posts answered questions such as, "How do I make changes to the Form I-17 during recertification?"
-You can submit questions for the blog series by email to SEVPCommunications@ice.dhs.gov with the subject line "Questions from DSOs." - School officials should keep in mind that several fields on the Form I-17 require adjudication when edited via petition update, including: - Fields one through five, which contain the petition designation (F, M, or both), the name of the school, the type of school, and its mailing address; - Fields nine and ten, which contain the location of the school (if different from the mailing address), as well as the name and address of the school's owner; - Fields 12 through 16, which contain the school's U.S. state license or exemption, name of the accrediting body, subject matter offered, as well as the degrees and education levels available to students; - Fields 19 and 22, which contain the course(s) of study offered and the school's average annual student population; and - PDSO and DSO Listings and Form I-17B Instructional Sites. - For a complete listing of all fields that require adjudication on the Form I-17, download the Recertification Checklist, which is available through the School's Portal on Study in the States and at ICE.gov/SEVP.
+You can submit questions for the blog series by email to SEVPCommunications@ice.dhs.gov with the subject line "Questions from DSOs." - School officials should keep in mind that several fields on the Form I-17 require adjudication when edited via petition update, including: - Fields one through five, which contain the petition designation (F, M, or both), the name of the school, the type of school, and its mailing address; - Fields nine and ten, which contain the location of the school (if different from the mailing address), as well as the name and address of the school's owner; - Fields 12 through 16, which contain the school's U.S. state license or exemption, name of the accrediting body, subject matter offered, as well as the degrees and education levels available to students; - Fields 19 and 22, which contain the course(s) of study offered and the school's average annual student population; and - PDSO and DSO Listings and Form I-17B, "Record of Schools/Campuses." - For a complete listing of all fields that require adjudication on the Form I-17, download the Recertification Checklist, which is available through the School's Portal on Study in the States and at ICE.gov/SEVP.